ChrisSandison/spacebook/README.md

 Project for CSC300

 TODO IMMEDIATE:
-* display for space
-* add reviews
-* add ratings
-* add policies
 * add events
-* continue with rest of data modelling
+* add event contact blocks

 TODO LATER
+* ratings for space
 * breadcrumbs for province/spaces on browsing

 NICE TO HAVES - all users are low priority now: